A topic from the subject of Analysis in Chemistry.

 Introduction

 Nuclear chemistry is the study of the nucleus of an atom, which contains protons and neutrons.
-Radioactive decay is a process in which an unstable nucleus emits radiation in order to become more stable.
+Radioactive decay is a process in which an unstable nucleus emits radiation to become more stable.
 This radiation can be in the form of alpha particles, beta particles, or gamma rays.

 Basic Concepts